rht-labs/enablement-codereadyworkspaces/HELP.md

 <p class="tip">
 <b>FIX</b> - Not fatal, use the force.
 The `factory` is only available to the `admin` user in CRW - hende the `&user=admin` bit on the end of the link.

-- Login to dashboard URL (https://codeready-workspaces.apps.<DOMAIN_FOR_YOUR_CLASS>/dashboard) using admin/admin user (SSO) which is deployed to the CRW namespace
+- Login to dashboard URL (https://codeready-workspaces.apps.<DOMAIN_FOR_YOUR_CLASS>/dashboard) using the admin user (in keycloak/SSO) which is deployed to the CRW namespace
 - Browse to `Factories > DO500 Template`
 </p>